-Malfunction indicator lamp lights up yellow - The OBD has detected an error in the vehicle electronics.
+E Malfunction indicator lamp lights up yellow - The OBD has detected an error in the vehicle electronics.
 Come safely to a halt, and contact an authorized KTM workshop.
-(ABS) ABS indicator lamp lights up yellow - Status or error messages relating to ABS. \triangle The general warning lamp lights up yellow - An operating safety/warning message was detected.
-This is also shown on the display.
+(ABS) ABS indicator lamp lights up yellow - Status or error messages relating to ABS.
+The ABS indicator lamp flashes if the ABS mode Super Moto is enabled.
+The general warning lamp lights up yellow - An operating safety/warning message was detected.
+This is shown in addition.